issaravas/Classification-of-the-breeds-of-dogs/README.md

 The dataset is based on the **[Stanford Dogs Dataset](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset)**, containing images of various dog breeds.
 The data has been **cleaned, resized, and augmented** to improve model performance.

-## 🛠️ **Project Workflow**
-**1. Data Preprocessing**
-- Analyzed the dataset: the number of images per class, the distribution of image sizes.
-- Resized all images to **224x224** while preserving aspect ratio (padding).
-- Augmented images to prevent overfitting.
-- Visualized sample images from the dataset before augmentation and resizing, as well as after the applied transformations.

-**2. Data Loading**
-- Converted images into **PyTorch tensors**.
-- Created **train, validation, and test DataLoaders** for efficient batch processing.

 ## How to run?
 1. Install Dependencies
 `pip install -r requirements.txt`